Value vs Reference - Javascript Concepts 3

 If you are wondering where are Arrays, Maps and all those wonderful things, they are all just objects with special methods underneath.

-Let's define an object named Person
+Let's define an object named Person:

 This is how the structure would look in the memory.

-is allocated a place in the memory and variable person is pointing to it.
+As you can see, { name: 'John' } is allocated a place in the memory and variable person is pointing to it.

 Now, John has taken a role in life and is being reassigned.